-Curries can have a bad rep in the health department, but this homemade vegan curry is a winner on so many accounts!
-Low in fat and packed full of nutrients, vitamins, protein and fibre, this is good for the body, mind and environment too.
+Curries have a bad rep in the health department for the most part, but this homemade vegan curry is a winner on many accounts: low in fat and packed full of nutrients, vitamins, protein and fibre, this is good for the body, mind and environment too.

 Enjoy it with a creamy and also vegan mango lassi

 Vegan Chickpea Curry With Brown Rice And Mango Lassi